4 hurt, 2 in critical condition after crash closed portion of Route 46 in Austintown

-AUSTINTOWN, Ohio (WKBN) – Four people were injured in a crash on State Route 46 between Kirk and Shields roads in Austintown Friday morning.
+AUSTINTOWN, Ohio (WYTV) – Four people were injured in a crash on State Route 46 between Kirk and Shields roads in Austintown Friday morning.
 Two people, including a 7-year-old, are in critical condition.

 It happened at 7:50 a.m. and closed a portion of Route 46.